 You knew you wanted to be a writer when you read Nancy Drew in your backyard with the Go-Go’s playing on KFRC, a jar of jelly beans nearby, along with a Diet Coke.
 You are reading Nancy Drew books all summer long because Judy Blume read Nancy Drew.
 You love Nancy.
 Nancy can solve crimes, be a good friend to George and Bess, and be a good daughter to Carson Drew.
 One day you put the book down.
 You know what you are going to do with your life.
 You are going to be a writer.
 You love books.
-You love how they carry you through the rough to-write-319302_640patches, the times when you feel so sad.
+You love how they carry you through the rough patches, the times when you feel so sad.
 You love the fact that you read more books than anyone else in your class.
 You might have bad handwriting, and you can’t do double division, but you can read.
 This is something you are praised for.
 This is something that no one can take away from you.

 You dictate stories to your mother about Skye Scarsbourugh, who is a tad like Nancy — only her father was dead, but her mother was alive.
 She lived in Northern California and had red hair.
 You have a problem though: You have to go back to school, for you’re only ten years old.
 Yes, you’re overly ambitious, but why not?